What Do Travel Agents Do? (And How Do They Do It?)

 When you book air, a travel agent can hold a fare usually at least until the end of the day.
 This is a huge perk . . . especially if clients want to hold a great fare but need a little wiggle room to coordinate with other travelers or take time to confirm details.
 Can you do this as a standard consumer on airline websites or online travel agencies (OTAs)?
 No.

-3. travel agents Make a deposit to hold a trip & they can pay in installments:
+3. travel agents Make a deposit to hold a trip & CLIENTS can pay in installments:

 4. travel agents use an accreditation number to book: